 Using journey maps in Sitecore consists of three basic steps:

-- Create the journey maps using Experience Automation.
+- Create the journey maps using Marketing Automation.

 - Apply triggers that move a website visitor into a journey map that then starts moving them to the next stage based on their actions.